BLBX-7/ET0731_Brian_Keegan_TaiRong/2. Arduino Code/README.md

 # Devices Needed </br>
 1. ESP8266 (Microcontroller of our door)
-2. ESP32 Camera (Surveillance of our door)
+2. ESP32-Camera (Surveillance of our door)
 2. Servo Motor (Physical lock)
 3. Ultra-sonic Sensor (Auto-relocking of door/Taking of picture)